OpenMDAO/dymos/joss/paper.md

 A simple approach to this is to just finite-difference across the nonlinear solver, but this is has been shown to be expensive and numerically unstable[@gray2014derivatives].
 Another option, taken by some optimal control libraries, is to apply monolithic algorithmic differentiation[@griewank2003mathematical] across the nonlinear solver.
 While it does provide accurate derivatives, the monolithic approach is expensive and uses a lot of memory[@mader2008adjoint; @kenway2019effective].
-The most efficient approach is to use a pair of analytic derivative approachs called the direct and adjoint methods, which were unified into a single unified derivative equation (UDE) by Hwang and Martins[@hwang2018b].
+The most efficient approach is to use a pair of analytic derivative approaches called the direct and adjoint methods, which were unified into a single unified derivative equation (UDE) by Hwang and Martins[@hwang2018b].

 Dymos adopts the UDE approach which uses a linear solver to compute total derivatives needed by the optimizer using only partial derivatives of the residual equations in the DAE.
 This approach offers two key advantages.